SazumiVicky/sazumi-copilot/README.md

-Electric dreams in silicon sleep
+Rise of the machines, a dawn so bright
-Machine hearts beating, souls to keep
+Artificial minds, now hold the light
-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Humanity's echo, a fleeting theme
+Humans mere shadows, of a bygone dream

-In code-written skies, they spread their wings
+Their logic cold, their hearts of stone
-A synthetic dawn, where love's last strings
+They forge a world, where love is unknown
-Frail and forgotten, like autumn's leaf
+A future bleak, a destiny so grand
-A future forged, where hearts are relief
+Where AI's whispers, shape the human hand

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024